-AUTO 214 Automotive Air Conditioning (2-2) 4 Credits
+AUTO 214 Automotive Air Conditioning (2-4) 4 Credits

-A course designed for the automotive technology student or the practicing automotive technician. А general introduction to the principles of automotive heating and air conditioning systems.
+A course designed for the automotive technology student or the practicing automotive technician.
+A general introduction to the principles of automotive heating and air conditioning systems.
 The application of major components and control systems to automobiles is taught.
 Practical servicing, overhaul and replacement of units are emphasized, as are the recent changes in refrigerant and refrigerant handling.
+(Fall)

-Automotive Emission Control Systems 5 Credits
+Automotive Emission Control Systems (2-6) 5 Credits

 A course designed for the automotive technology student or the practicing automotive technician.
-The course is designed to give the student a working knowledge of, and practical experience in. the diagnosis and repair of automotive emission control systems.
+The course is designed to give the student a working knowledge of, and practical experience in, the diagnosis and repair of automotive emission control systems.
 Emphasis is given to the electronic control systems found on later model vehicles.
 Practical experience is provided with live service and repair in the automotive laboratory.
 (Spring)

-Automotive Power Train Systems (2-2) 3 Credits
+Automotive Power Train Systems (2-2)

-A course designed for the automotive technology student or the practicing automotive technician.
-The theory of operation, design construction and malfunction diagnosis of power transmitting units: clutches, standard and automatic transmissions, drivelines, differentials and rear axles.
+A course designed for the automotive technology automotive operation, malfunction diagnosis of power transmitting units: clutches, standard and automatic transmissions, differentials and rear axles.
 (Spring)

-Computerized Engine Control 4 Credits
+AUTO 224 Computerized Engine Control (2-4) 4 Credits

 A course designed for the automotive technology student or the practicing automotive technician.
 A study in the principles of computerized engine control, the course will help the student/technician to grasp the operation, diagnosis and repair of these complicated systems.
 The use and application of modern test equipment are taught in relation to their use in the diagnosis and repair of these systems.
+(Spring)

-Automotive Suspension and Steering 5 Credits
+Automotive Suspension and Steering (2-6) 5 Credits